Jake0oo0/InstaPaper/README.md

 * Enable or disable for the lockscreen and homescreen separately
 * Set different feeds for both the lockscreen and homescreen

+Only supports public profiles.
+This should allow you to use most profiles that would include any pictures worthy of being your wallpaper.

 Not affiliated with Instagram or Facebook.
 Compatible with iOS 9.
 Instagram not required.

 ## Changelog